panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 ## 1. Do Not change hooks invocation order

-A few days before writing this post, I was coding a component that fetches a game information by id.
+A few days before writing the post, I was coding a component that fetches game information by id.
 Here's a simplified version of `FetchGame` component:

 ```jsx
 function FetchGame({ id }) {